JamesPNacino/LSTM_Stock_Price_Prediction_App/README.md

 Using a neural network model like a LSTM to predict stock price movements I was able to deliver accurate forecasts based on historical stock price data and technical indicators like RSI, MACD, and MFI. **My model is able to predict future short-term stock price movements significantly more accurate than guessing.**

+By combining bullish candlestick patterns with these additional indicators, traders can make better-informed decisions instead of relying solely on pattern analysis.
+LSTM models excel at capturing long-term trends, which makes its use ideal for stock price predictions.
+My model is trained with 30-day sequences, where each sequence includes 30 time steps (with each day representing one time step).
+For each time step, I use eight features: [Stock Price Open, Close, High, Low, RSI, MACD, Signal Line, MFI].

 * Below is an output from my application when a prediction from my model is retrieved:

 ![image_1](images/image_1.png)